Posted on Feb 06, 2020

-That’s where this post comes into play.
-In this guide, we’ll look at the differences between CreateSpace and KDP Print, clear up any misunderstandings, and answer all of your lingering questions about the switch.
+That’s where this post comes into play!
+In this guide, we’ll look at the differences between CreateSpace and KDP Print, clear up misconceptions, and answer all of your lingering questions about the switch.

 What happened to CreateSpace?

-For anyone who’s not already familiar, let’s do a quick recap.
-CreateSpace used to be a print-on-demand service for self-publishing authors.
-As far as print-on-demand services went, CreateSpace was a popular one: the company made it easy to create paperback versions of books, even providing neat bells and whistles such as expanded distribution and printed proofs to make it a well-liked choice among authors.
+For those who aren't familiar, let’s do a quick recap.
+CreateSpace used to be a print-on-demand service for self-publishing authors — and as POD services went, it was pretty good.
+CreateSpace made it easy to create paperback versions of books and even provided expanded distribution and printed proofs, making it a popular choice among authors.

-In 2005, Amazon acquired CreateSpace while it continued building its own POD service (KDP Print).
-In 2018, there were signs that CreateSpace might step aside entirely for KDP Print.
-And, in August 2018, that came true: it was announced that CreateSpace and KDP Print would merge completely.
-CreateSpace books would need to be moved onto the KDP platform, as CreateSpace would hitherto be obsolete.
+In 2005, Amazon acquired CreateSpace, but continued building its own POD service (KDP Print).
+In 2018, there were signs that CreateSpace might be put aside entirely for KDP Print.
+This prophecy was soon fulfilled: in August 2018, Amazon announced that CreateSpace and KDP Print would merge completely.
+CreateSpace books would need to be moved onto the KDP platform, and CreateSpace itself would hitherto become obsolete.

-In summary, KDP has completely replaced CreateSpace and taken over its core functions.
+In summary, KDP has completely replaced CreateSpace and taken over its core business.
 Now, here’s why that matters to you.

-First, you needn’t panic.
-KDP Print is an established platform and Amazon took many steps to make sure that the CreateSpace-KDP Print transition was smooth as possible.
-And the good news is, like we mentioned before, that KDP Print took on most of the features that had made CreateSpace so popular.
+First off, no need to panic.
+KDP Print is a highly established platform and Amazon took many steps to ensure that the CreateSpace-KDP Print transition was as smooth as possible.
+And as we mentioned before, KDP Print took on most of the features that had made CreateSpace so popular.

 With this in mind, most authors have reacted to the merge in one of two ways:

 - Transferred all CreateSpace paperbacks to KDP Print.
-On KDP Print, you’ll be able to publish both paperbacks and eBooks — and receive your combined royalties — on a single platform.
+On KDP Print, you can publish both paperbacks and eBooks — and receive the combined Amazon royalties — on a single platform.

 - Explored print-on-demand services outside of Amazon’s dominion.

-So what can you expect to find if you decide to use KDP Print — and what are the similarites and differences between KDP Print and CreateSpace?
+But what can you expect to find if you do decide to use KDP Print, and what are the similarities and differences between KDP Print and CreateSpace?